jperezlatimes/slackhandler/README.md

 ===================
 ![Python versions](https://img.shields.io/badge/python-2.7-blue.svg)

 An extension of Python's base `Handler` class that sends log records to a Slack channel via an Incoming Webhook.
+Written for Python 2.7, if you're using Python 3 you may want to check out [python-slack-logger](https://github.com/junhwi/python-slack-logger)

 Installation
 ------------